kristjanr/wise-cs/scraped-data/sections/06-wise-business/subsections/02-managing-and-verifying-your-business-account/articles/06-i-need-to-edit-details-on-a-business-account/content.md

+# Managing and verifying your business account
-# I need to edit details on a business account
+## I need to edit details on a business account
 ### If your business isn’t verified

 If your business hasn’t been verified yet, follow these steps to edit your details: